BootstrapAI-mgmt/Literature-Review/docs/N8N_AI_BUILDER_PROMPT.md

 # N8N AI Builder Prompts: Documentation Update Chain

-> **Instructions:** This system requires **4 separate workflows** built one at a time.
+> **Instructions:** This system requires **5 separate workflows** built one at a time.
 Each prompt below is designed for a single n8n canvas.
 Create each workflow manually in n8n, then use the corresponding prompt to build it.
+>
+> **Note:** Workflows 1-4 handle event-driven documentation updates (triggered by GitHub pushes/merges).
+Workflow 5 adds proactive staleness detection on a schedule.
+See [N8N_STALENESS_REVIEW_BUILDER_PROMPT.md](./N8N_STALENESS_REVIEW_BUILDER_PROMPT.md) for Workflow 5.

 ---